By default, Pulse uses PulseJMX to collect JMX metrics from services such as HiveServer2, Impala, ResourceManager, etc.

 To collect JMX metrics for any service using the JMXTrans Agent, the Java agent must be loaded into the JVM process of that service.

-Add the following line to the JAVA_OPTS of the service for which you want to enable JMX metrics collection:
+Add the following line to the JAVA_OPTS of the service for which you want to enable JMX metrics collection in the Ambari UI:

 To collect ZooKeeper metrics, add the following line to the JAVA_OPTS for ZooKeeper: